-For those of you already familiar with the basics of socially responsible investing, feel free to skip down to the performance table and the month's news highlights.
+For those of you already familiar with the basics of socially responsible investing, feel free to skip down to the performance table for February and the month's news highlights.
 If you're just learning about the world of SRI, then you're right where you should be!

 Socially responsible investing isn't about whether you sit around with friends and gab about your stock picks.
 Nor is it about whether you've thought long and hard about each investment decision prior to executing a trade: Of course you've done that!
 It's also not about whether you file your brokerage statements away in a neat and timely fashion.
 Each of those things may be deemed "social" or "responsible" -- perhaps even admirable -- but it's not what the investment world means when it talks about SRI.

 SRI refers to blending one's financial decision-making with one's perception of its impact on society.
 Naturally, this notion is jam-packed with personalized value judgments and not without a certain morally infused attitude.
-Well, so, too, are most of our daily activities.
+Well, so too are most of our daily activities.
 SRI can take various strategic forms.
 Some investors use screens to avoid what they perceive as "sin" stocks.
 Others may use their shareholder power to challenge management on current practices.

 Why should I care?

 Here's the scoop, and please don't take it too personally: It really doesn't matter how you feel about SRI.
-Like it or not, this way of investing has already made its presence known in the press and in the boardroom; on campus and in congregations; through a larger number of tailored securities products, increased shareholder activism, and greater corporate acknowledgement.
+Like it or not, this way of investing has already made its presence known in the press and in the boardroom, on campus and in congregations, through a larger number of tailored securities products, increased shareholder activism, and greater corporate acknowledgement.
 According to the Social Investment Forum's fifth biennial report on investment trends, which was released in January, SRI investment assets have grown faster since 1995 than all managed assets in this country -- more than 258%.
-That report documents an 18.5% increase in SRI mutual funds and a 16% rise on social and corporate governance resolutions over the past two calendar years.
+That report documents an 18.5% increase in SRI mutual funds and a 16% rise in social and corporate governance resolutions over the past two calendar years.

-On first blush, it's hard to deny the allure of potentially saving the world while also reaping investment returns.
+At first blush, it's hard to deny the allure of potentially saving the world while also reaping investment returns.
 But questions and conflicts abound, whether or not you believe that any inherent rapaciousness of capitalism can or even should be tamed for the greater good, or whether you're simply mesmerized by the slick PR brochures portraying a company's integrity.